Zurich International School: American International School of Zurich

 The American International School of Zurich (AISZ) was founded in 1963 in a Swiss villa (built in 1914) in Kilchberg.
 The building was renovated and expanded in 1993/4.
-In 2008 this became the ZIS Middle School for students aged 11 to 14.
+In 2008, this became the ZIS Middle School for students aged 11 to 14.

 International Primary School of Zurich

 The English Language Kindergarten (ELK), later renamed the International Primary School of Zurich (IPSZ), opened in 1970 in Horgen and in 1979 moved to the current Early Childhood Center.
 This villa, which was built in 1906 on the shore of Lake Zurich in Kilchberg, was attended by children aged three to four until June 2019.

 Merger and post-merger

 The Pre-School to Grade 12 Zurich International School was formed in 2001 through the merger of the American International School of Zurich and the International Primary School of Zurich.

 The purpose-built Lower School opened in Wädenswil in 2002 and was attended by students aged four to 11 until June 2019.
-In July 2019 the Early Childhood Center was moved to the Lower School and now children from the age of three to 11 attend the campus.
+In July 2019, the Early Childhood Center was moved to the Lower School and now children from the age of three to 11 attend the campus.

-In 2008 a new Upper School opened in Adliswil and is attended by students aged 14 to 18.
+In 2008, a new Upper School opened in Adliswil and is attended by students aged 14 to 18.

-A fifth campus, ZIS Baden, opened in 2008 in the city center.
-Initially this was for children aged three to 11, but in 2010 expanded to include a Middle School for students aged 11 to 14.
-This campus closed in July 2015 due to low enrollment.
+A fifth campus, ZIS Baden, opened in 2008 in the downtown.
+Initially, this was for children aged three to 11, but in 2010, it expanded to include a Middle School for students aged 11 to 14.
+This campus closed in July 2015 due to low enrolment.

-In August 2022, a new Middle School, connected to the upper school in Adliswil opened to form the Secondary Campus.
+In August 2022, a new Middle School connected to the upper school in Adliswil opened to form the Secondary Campus.